Vendée Holiday Cottages - Frequently Asked Questions

 Yes, you can!
 Just chose your property, click on the start date for your holiday on the calendar and then follow the instructions that appear on the screen.
 Once all boxes have been filled in, you have created a provisional booking.
-This will be sent to Annette at Vendée Holiday Cottages, and she will confirm your details and provide you with account details for payment.
+This will be sent to Annette at Vendée Holiday Cottages, and she will confirm your details and send you details for payment methods.

 2. How do I pay for my holiday?